Compute

 4. In the displayed Note dialog box, read the note, and click Expand Capacity.

-5. On the Expand Capacity page, check the disk details.
+5. On the Expand Capacity page, check the disk configuration.

 • Click Submit to start the expansion of a pay-per-use disk.
-For a yearly/monthly disk, the expansion starts after you complete the payment.
+For a yearly/monthly disk, make the payment before you can continue.

 • Click Previous to change the settings.